revalgovender/cv/README.md

 *Feb 2024 - May 2024 (3m), Hybrid*

-- Built new feature to allow users to, create multiple savings accounts, by integrating with Treasury Prime
+- Built new feature to allow users to, create multiple savings accounts, by integrating with Treasury Prime bank APIs
 - Built new feature to allow users to, close and reopen bank accounts, by integrating with KYC providers such as IDI Core
 - Improved frontend performance by optimising monolith SQL queries